 EISENBERG: Hey, Art.
 Now, I know I work with you but I actually don't know the answer to this.
 What do you do, exactly...

-Finally, what we've been waiting for.
-Let's bring back our winners to play the Ask Me One More final round.
-From Name that Candy Bar, Sarah Sheppard.
+Finally, what we've all been waiting for.
+Let's bring back the winners of our previous rounds to play our Ask Me One More final round.